-If the sensor settings are influenced by temperature, the scale option will be available in the tab bar.
-To change the temperature unit of measurement from Fahrenheit to Celsius or vice versa, select the Scale tab.
+The scale option will be available in the tab bar.
+To change the pressure unit of measurement from or to PSI atmospher, bar, kPA, Torr, or a custom unit, select the Scale tab.

 Choose the text box to trigger a pop-up window allowing you to change the scale.
 Select the scale you prefer and push Set.